PhyPiDAQ/PhyPiDAQ/README.md

 - Python 3.6 runtime or newer
 - `git`-package installed

-Installation runs on Raspberry Pi with Debian 11 (bullseye), however, not all sensor libraries could be fully tested.
+Installation runs on Raspberry Pi with Debian 11 (bullseye) or 12 (bookworm), however, not all sensor libraries could be fully tested.

 1. Open a terminal and go to the folder where the software should be installed.
 2. Download the latest release using the following command